Bought by a Chinese sovereign fund, SGD Pharma will keep its plants in France

 JIC is a governmental entity specialized in assets and companies' management worth various billions dollars.
 Created in 2004, the fund owns or holds a share in 160 companies and institutions in various sectors: finance, media, agro alimentary, real estate…SGD Pharma is the first investment in the pharmaceutical sector and Gu Jianguo chose this French company for its large number of patents and for the profitability "very resistant to macro-economic fluctuations" of the sector.

 JIC wishes to leverage SGD's Chinese plant to take advantage of the Asian markets still untapped.
-The Chinese plant, producing 1,8 bottles per day, is very 'profitable' adds JIC's President.
+The Chinese plant, producing 1.8 million bottles per day, is very 'profitable' adds JIC's President.

 With a 30% market share of the global market, SGD has little presence in Asia including China while in this country, the pharmaceutical market should register a strong growth.
 Between the middle class's boom, the population's ageing, increasing health plans and concerns by the Chinese people, drug expenses should increase from 108 billion dollars in 2015 to 167 in 2020.